Cocorico84/juststreamit/README.md

 # Description

 JustStreamIt is a platform to display informations about movies.
-For each movie, you see details (actors, directors, year of release, income, critics and imdb score).
+For each movie, you see details (actors, directors, year of release, income, critics and imdb score...).

 In this program, you can change which genres and how many movies you want to display.